Dominion77/cardano-tx-viz/README.md

 # Run (mainnet by default)
 cardano-tx-viz

-# Use a different or maybe a speicfic network to fetch transaction directly
+# Use a different or maybe a specific network to fetch transaction directly
 cardano-tx-viz --network preprod
 cardano-tx-viz --network preview
 cardano-tx-viz --network mainnet